osmandapp/docs/content/osmand/map/interact-with-map.md

 ---
-title: "Interact with map"
+title: "
+General introduction information about the map and it’s content.
+Gestures, map orientation, and compass settings are described"
 intro: "Interact with map"
 versions: '*'
 ---

 Introduction about the map and what it includes.
-Explanation about coordinates, text size and zoom magnifier.
+Explanation about coordinates, text size, and zoom magnifier.
-Special words about my location / radius of my location.
+Special words about my location/radius of my location.
 Shortly about map interaction pan, zoom, click.

 ## Gestures